 GeneCards Summary for MMP11 Gene

 MMP11 (Matrix Metallopeptidase 11) is a Protein Coding gene.
-Diseases associated with MMP11 include dermatofibrosarcoma protuberans and colorectal cancer.
+Diseases associated with MMP11 include dermatofibrosarcoma protuberans and basal cell carcinoma.
 Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP11 Gene

 May play an important role in the progression of epithelial malignancies.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.